ophwug/docs/README.md

 #### comma.ai Harness

 > [!CAUTION]
-> **The harness box outputs 12V over OBD-C, NOT 5V!** The OBD-C port is **NOT a valid or compliant 5V USB-C port**.
+> **The harness box outputs 12V over OBD-C, NOT 5V!** The OBD-C port is **NOT a valid or compliant USB-PD port**.
+It does not perform any power negotiation and **supplies 12V directly immediately upon connection**.
 Despite using a USB-C physical connector, **DO NOT plug standard USB-C devices** (phones, tablets, laptops, etc.) into the harness box's OBD-C port as they will be damaged or destroyed.
 Only connect comma devices or other devices specifically designed to accept 12V input.

 The comma.ai harness connects your vehicle to the comma device through a relay box (also called a harness box).
 The relay box outputs power and data signals through an OBD-C port.